davidpozoio/express-template/README.md

 # APPLICATION CONFIGURATION

-you can config the application using the application.config.yml
+You can config the application using the application.config.yml

 ```yml
 application: